savirarohwinas/WebAutomation_savira-rohwinasakti/README.md

       ```
 3. ***Import Project***: Import the project into your preferred IDE.

-4. ***Configurations***: Configure the project to use your web driver and browser settings in the configuration file.

-5. ***Run Tests***: Use Cucumber to run your test scenarios.
+4. ***Run Tests***: Use Cucumber to run your test scenarios.
 You can run individual scenarios or feature files based on your testing needs.
 ## Screenshoot
 ![image](https://github.com/savirarohwinas/WebAutomation_savira-rohwinasakti/assets/72561896/e9ec68a8-f1a0-4f46-9c68-1a5968c62086)